-Historic Parks or Gardens
+iii) Historic Parks or Gardens

-Alexandra Park is included on the national Register of Parks and Gardens compiled by English Heritage.
+Alexandra Park, Chadderton Cemetery and Greenacres Cemetery is are included on the national Register of Parks and Gardens compiled by English Heritage.
 Inclusion on this register does not provide any additional statutory protection but represents a material planning consideration in relation to any development within or adjoining the park that may affect its setting.

-The Park is also a designated conservation area and several buildings and structures within it have listed status.
+The Alexandra Park is also a designated conservation area and several buildings and structures within it have listed status.

-Scheduled Monuments
+iv) Scheduled Monuments